-Our Pavilion, converted from what was an equipment and hay barn, is drawing rave reviews from the wedding parties, as well as from their caterers, wedding planners and wedding guests.
+The Cox Mill Pavilion, converted from what was an equipment and hay barn, draws rave reviews from the wedding parties, as well as from their caterers, wedding planners and wedding guests.
 They love how the casual but comfortable rustic setting helps everyone enjoy a barn party.
 They also love how the open side allows the party to spill out of the barn onto the lawn, and how the oak plank walls allow unlimited freedom to decorate.
 They love the sturdy farm tables, and the spacious dance floor.
 They are reassured by how the Pavilion itself can serve as a rain site alternative for their ceremony.
 And they all praise the staff for their helpfulness.
 If you are looking for a farm wedding with your reception in a barn, we should be high on your list.

-- Seating for 150 under the roof, and room for another 40 or so on the patio, with tables and chairs included (but not linens).
+- Seating for 150 under the roof, and room for another 40 or so on the patio or deck, with tables and chairs included (but not linens).
 The tables are larger than normal banquet tables (8' x 42"), which means they can be decorated more extensively without crowding the place settings.
 Also, they have pedestal bases, so no "knee-knocking" at the corners.
 The chairs are contoured for comfort, and really are the most comfortable folding chairs you have ever used.

 - Caterer's warming kitchen, equipped with triple sink, warming cabinet, cooler, microwave, work tables, bakers' rack, and a large back door access to caterer's truck/trailer.
 Plenty of electrical outlets and water, including hot water.

 - Plenty of lighting options allow you to change the mood for different activities (fancy carriage lights on the walls, overhead lights that are on dimmer switches, and a rustic chandelier over the dance floor that is also on a dimmer switch);